 - Wash or wipe paws to remove grass, mud or other debris.
 This is also a small but important step as paws are the most common spot dogs chew.
 In addition, irritants and allergens under the nails can create secondary infections when your pet scratches other itchy areas.

 - Use a natural topical spray on the skin.
 At the first sign of irritation use a topical spray to calm the skin and get healing started.
 I use and highly recommend pawTree’s Skin Support Spray.
-It has a soothing blend of tea tree oil, aloe vera, and chamomile so it provides immediate relief for itchy or irritated skin.
+It has a soothing natural ingredients so it provides immediate relief for itchy or irritated skin.
 It is so gentle it can be used up to 4 times a day. *Seriously, if you do nothing else in this article, use this spray.
 Click here to see the results with Patches.

 - Wash your hands to remove potential triggers like food, oils, lotions, makeup, etc. I know, so simple, right?
 But, you might notice the areas that you stroke your dog are the same areas that are irritated.